 Most variations in encoding are supported (see the PLAY command in the command listing for the details).
+The WAV/FLAC files can be 8 or 16 bit encoded, and samples rates can be 8,16 or 44.1kHz.

-The WAV file must be PCM encoded in stereo with unsigned 8-bit sampling.
-The sample rate can be 8 KHz or 16 kHz.
-To convert a file to this format a program or website such as http://audio.online-convert.com/convert.to-wav can be used (for this website set 8-bit resolution, set sampling rate to 8000 or 16000, set "Audio Channels" to stereo.
+To convert a file to this format a program or website such as http://audio.online-convert.com/convert-to-wav can be used (for this website set 8-bit or 16-bit resolution, set sampling rate to 8000 or 16000 or 44100, set "Audio Channels" to stereo.
 Click "Normalise audio".
 Set PCM unsigned 8-bit in ADVANCED OPTIONS).